A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

 \subsection{Contraction and Simply Connected Spaces}

-A simple path (in a graph) is called a pseudo-curve (or semi-curve in \cite{Che14}).
-If a pseudo-curve does not contain all points of a 2-cell (or $k$-cell, $k\ge 2$), then this pseudo-curve is called a discrete curve.
-We can see that a discrete curve is similar to the locally flat curve in the continuous case.
-We have put the detailed definitions in the Appendix. \footnote{A pseudo-curve is equivalent to a PL curve in geometry or topology.
-It is called a pseudo-curve in this paper or digital geometry since we usually just can collect or sample discrete points in real world applications.
+A simple path (in a graph) is called a pseudo-curve, or semi-curve in \cite{Che14}.
+If a pseudo-curve does not contain all points of a 2-cell, or $k$-cell if $k\ge 2$), then this pseudo-curve is called a discrete curve.
+We can see that a discrete curve is similar to the locally flat curve in continuous cases.
+Detailed definitions can be found in the Appendix. \footnote{A pseudo-curve is equivalent to a PL curve in geometry or topology.
+It is called a pseudo-curve in digital geometry since we can usually collect or sample discrete points in real world applications.
 Therefore, for applications, a $k$-manifold is represented by 0-cells.
-If we want to get a unique interpretations of these 0-cells, we need to make some restrictions.
-In such a case, for instance, we want to eliminate inclusion of 2-cells in the curve representation.
-So we use the concept of the pseudo-curve to be the arbitrary curve.
-We refer {\it the discrete curve} as a set of 0-cells not containing all 0-cells of some 2-cell.
-In this paper, without indicating specifically, the pseudo-curve (or the discrete curve) is the PL curve.
-When a curve is represented by edges or a $k$-manifold is represented by $k$-cells, there will be no confusion.
-In addition, if all $k$-cells in a complex form the boundary of a $(k+1)$-cell.
-We can view this complex as a closed $k$-manifold if the $(k+1)$-cell is not included in the complex, or we can just view this complex as a $(k+1)$-cell if this $(k+1)$-cell is included in the complex.
-In this paper, we call the former the discrete $k$-manifold; and the later, the boundary of a $(k+1)$-cell, the discrete pseudo-$k$-manifold.
-The reason is that in real world problems, the filling of a closed $k$-manifold is an abstracted matter in computers.
-It is not affect to the concepts and proofs of this paper.}
+If we want a unique interpretation of these 0-cells, then we must have some restrictions.
+In such a case, for example, we want to eliminate all instances of 2-cells in the representation of the curve, so we use the concept of the pseudo-curve as the arbitrary curve.
+We refer to {\it the discrete curve} as a set of 0-cells not containing all 0-cells of a 2-cell.
+Otherwise, it is hard to distinguish a curve or a 2-cell computationally.
+However, in this paper, without indicating specifically, the pseudo-curve (or discrete curve) is the PL curve so that there is no confusion when a curve is represented using edges (1-cells) or a $k$-manifold is represented using $k$-cells.
+In addition, if all $k$-cells in a complex form the boundary of a $(k+1)$-cell, then we can view this complex as a closed $k$-manifold if the $(k+1)$-cell is not included in the complex.
+We could also view this complex as a $(k+1)$-cell if the $(k+1)$-cell is included in the complex.
+We call the former the discrete $k$-manifold and the latter boundary of a $(k+1)$-cell the discrete pseudo-$k$-manifold.
+The reason is that in real world problems, filling a closed $k$-manifold is an abstract matter for computers.
+This does not affect the concepts or proofs in this paper.}

-Two pseudo-curve curves $C$ and $C'$ are called {\it gradually varied} if we can deform $C$ to match with $C'$ using only one step.
-The detailed definition is given in the Appendix.
+Two (pseudo-)curves $C$ and $C'$ are called {\it gradually varied} if we can deform $C$ to match $C'$ using only one step.
+A detailed definition is given in the Appendix.

-For what follows, and throughout the paper, we also need the following definition:
+For the concepts of discrete contraction, we also need the following definition: